 Through a combination of lectures from faculty and experts in the fermentation industry, hands-on laboratory experiences, and site visits, students will develop an understanding of the importance of fermentation in the food, beverage, and drug industry.
 Students will have the opportunity to learn how microbiology, biology, chemistry/biochemistry and engineering are interrelated in the fermentation industry.

 Prerequisites: CHM 332 or CHM 432/CHM 532; or MBI 201; or CPB 204.

 Cross-listed with CHM/MBI.

 CPB 441/CPB 541.
 Pollution Prevention in Environmental Management.
 (3)

 Provides understanding of how corporations respond to governmental regulation by setting up environmental management systems which employ the principles of pollution prevention.
 Engineering concepts such as material balances, energy balances, risk assessment, and life cycle assessment have impacted new process designs.
 In this course a basis for evolution and maturation of pollution prevention as a fundamental methodology to ensure compliance and economic sustainability of industrial processes will be provided.
 The understanding of the concepts of pollution will be demonstrated by participation in a class project sponsored by industry at one of their facilities.

-Prerequisites: a grade of C or better in CPB 204 and junior standing.
+Prerequisites: CPB 244 or a grade of C or better in CPB 204 and at least junior standing.

 CPB 442/CPB 542.
 Air Pollution Control.
 (3)

-This course will introduce students to the formation and control of air pollutants, engineering theories and principles pertaining to the design of air pollution control operations, and environmental legislation.
-Solutions to environmental problems will be investigated, considering technical, economical and ethical aspects of engineering.
+This course introduces students to the formation and control of air pollutants, engineering theories and principles pertaining to the design of air pollution control operations, and environmental legislation.
+Solutions to environmental problems are investigated, considering technical, economical and ethical aspects of engineering.

 CPB 450/CPB 550.
 Special Topics.
 (1-5; maximum 20)